 NB: TURNING AWAY also has consequences to consider

 God’s ultimate plan is to gather the people who will come to him, to be with him forever.
-But those who pull away will not be in that gathering.
+But those who refuse him will not be in that gathering.

 That’s why Romans 1 says, "The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness, since what may be known about God is plain to them, because God has made it plain to them.
 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.
 For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.
 Although they claimed to be wise, they became fools and exchanged the glory of the immortal God for images made to look like a mortal human being and birds and animals and reptiles.
 Therefore God gave them over in the sinful desires of their hearts to sexual impurity for the degrading of their bodies with one another.
 They exchanged the truth about God for a lie, and worshipped and served created things rather than the Creator—who is forever praised.
 Amen.”

 We have observed all of this happening in our time too.
 And it simply constitutes further evidence for the truth of God’s word.

 Meet Jesus EVERYWHERE

-What do I do if I want to meet Jesus?
-Once I've paid attention to these many facts, how do I start a real relationship with Jesus?
+What if I want to meet Jesus?
+Once I've recognised the veracity of these many facts, how do I start a real relationship with Jesus?